Scale-invariant Monte Carlo and multilevel Monte Carlo estimation of mean and variance: An application to simulation of linear elastic bone tissue: Introduction

-To the best of authors' knowledge, the \acrshort{mlmc} is first introduced by \cite{Heinrich2001} in the context of estimating multi-dimensional parameter-dependent integrals, and is further employed by \cite{giles2008} for solving It\^{o}'s stochastic ordinary differential equations in the computational finance application.
-Following this, the \acrshort{mlmc} is extended to solve the linear elliptic \acrshort{pde}s describing the subsurface flow with in-homogeneous stochastic parameters \cite{Cliffe2011,Barth:2011}, whereas the extension to the random field scenario is studied in \cite{Cliffe2011,teckentrup_further_2013}.
-The previously mentioned works are focusing on the approximation of the output response sample mean, and therefore are lacking full characterization of the probabilistic solution.
-Consequently, \cite{mishra_multi-level_2012} studies the unbiased MLMC sample variance estimator which further is analysed in \cite{bierig_convergence_2015} on a class of elliptic random obstacle problems.
-An alternative MLMC variance estimator is introduced in \cite{krumscheid_quantifying_2020} based on h-statistics \cite{dwyer1937,Colin_Rose:2002}.
-Though the estimation of other higher-order moments such as skewness and kurtosis through MLMC is out of the scope of this paper, more literature on this can be found in \cite{bierig_estimation_2016,krumscheid_quantifying_2020}.
+To the best of the authors’ knowledge, \rvst{MLMC} was first introduced by \cite{Heinrich2001} in the context of estimating multi-dimensional parameter-dependent integrals and is further employed by \cite{giles2008} for solving It\^{o}'s stochastic ordinary differential equations in the computational finance application.
+Following this, \rvst{MLMC} is extended to solve the linear elliptic PDEs describing the subsurface flow with inhomogeneous stochastic parameters \cite{Cliffe2011,Barth:2011}. \rvst{A further analysis of modelling of rough random field coefficients of elliptic PDEs on MLMC convergence} is studied in \cite{charrier_finite_2013, teckentrup_further_2013}.
+However, previously mentioned works focussed only on the approximation of the QoI's sample mean; therefore, lacked full characterization of the probabilistic solution.
+Consequently, \cite{mishra_multi-level_2012} studies the unbiased MLMC sample variance estimator, which is further analysed in \cite{bierig_convergence_2015} on a class of elliptic random obstacle problems---{nonetheless, the corresponding error estimates are defined only on worst case bounds}.
+To address this limitation, an alternative MLMC variance estimator based on h-statistics \cite{dwyer1937,Colin_Rose:2002} is introduced in \cite{krumscheid_quantifying_2020}, {which emphasizes on unbiased construction of the MSE in closed form, an approach also adopted in this study}. \rvst{More recently, \cite{menhorn_multilevel_2024} developed MLMC estimators for the biased standard deviation and its linear combination with the unbiased mean, which are important for optimization under uncertainty (OUU) workflows.} Though the estimation of other higher-order moments such as skewness and kurtosis or covariance structures of the QoI via MLMC is out of the scope of this paper, more literature on this can be found in \cite{bierig_estimation_2016,krumscheid_quantifying_2020, shivanand_covariance_2025}.

-In the context of the implementation of the MLMC algorithm, the literature for both mean and variance estimation is focusing on the absolute error estimates or relative error estimates in the deterministic setting.
-However, such error estimates are not suitable for practical application as the stochastic algorithm convergence is dependent on the scale/magnitude of the quantity of interest.
-Hence, the performance comparison between different estimators or individual estimators on different scales cannot be done.
-To overcome this issue, in this article, we propose a scale-invariant error estimate based on t-statistic \cite{student_probable_1908,fisher_043_1925}.
-The newly introduced relative error is of statistical nature and is used to normalize the sampling part of the MLMC algorithm.
-In other words, the error estimate can be used for an easier comparison of the MLMC mean and variance estimates to the corresponding MC ones; thus, improving the overall interpretability of the MLMC algorithm.